Called to love and justice

 Our love and justice work springs from our calling as Christians to be the hands and feet of Jesus in our broken and hurting world.
 We have come to realize that by serving, we are served; by seeking to help others, we ourselves are transformed.

-The short video presented here features Pastor Catherine Foote and five members of our congregation who are deeply involved in our Love and Justice Ministry—Liz Gilbert, Tim Croll, Dave and Jeanne Powell and Toni Higgs.
+The short video presented here features Pastor Catherine Foote and four members of our congregation who are deeply involved in our Love and Justice Ministry—Liz Gilbert, Tim Croll, Dave and Jeanne Powell and Toni Higgs.
 In talking about their volunteer work, they share what inspires them and how the work deeply affects and changes them.

 Action and advocacy on many fronts

 Our Love and Justice Ministry is organized into action teams of three or more people.

 Click on the Get Involved and Serve button in the sidebar to explore the many ways to join this ministry.
 The areas that we are working in, and the specific issues we are focused on are listed below.
 Under Get Involved and Serve you will find specific ways to engage with this important work.
 Click on the Give Now button to make a financial contribution.

 - Creating the Beloved Community—peace and justice advocacy, racial justice initiative, multicultural circle, gun violence prevention, LGBT equality, support for soldiers and veterans, Syrian refugee assistance